robertorosero/pyhtonmig/Doc/library/logging.rst

       Outputs the record to the file.

+NullHandler
+^^^^^^^^^^^

+.. versionadded:: 2.7

+The :class:`NullHandler` class, located in the core :mod:`logging` package, does not do any formatting or output.
+It is essentially a "no-op" handler for use by library developers.

+.. class:: NullHandler()

+   Returns a new instance of the :class:`NullHandler` class.

+   .. method:: emit(record)

+      This method does nothing.

+See :ref:`library-config` for more information on how to use :class:`NullHandler`.

 WatchedFileHandler
 ^^^^^^^^^^^^^^^^^^

 .. versionadded:: 2.6

+.. module:: logging.handlers

 The :class:`WatchedFileHandler` class, located in the :mod:`logging.handlers` module, is a :class:`FileHandler` which watches the file it is logging to.
 If